 Every person is different, with different factors influencing their risk of being diagnosed with this tumor and the chance of recovery after a diagnosis.
 It is important to talk with your doctor about any questions you have around the general statistics provided below and what they may mean for you individually.
 The original sources for these statistics are provided at the bottom of this page.

 How many people are diagnosed with a pituitary gland tumor?

-About 8,000 pituitary gland tumors are diagnosed in the United States each year.
-Most of these tumors are noncancerous.
-Because the pituitary gland is located next to the brain, this type of tumor is sometimes classified as a brain tumor in data collection.
-Pituitary gland tumors are more common in adults.
+Because the pituitary gland is located next to the brain, this type of tumor is sometimes classified as a “brain tumor” in data collection, including by the World Health Organization.

 About 13,900 pituitary gland tumors will be diagnosed in the United States in 2023, making up about 17% of all primary brain tumors.
 Less than 0.2% of pituitary gland tumors diagnosed this year will be cancerous.

 Older adults are more likely to be diagnosed with this type of tumor, but it can occur at any age.
 When a person aged 15 to 19 has a brain tumor, a pituitary gland tumor is a common subtype diagnosis (more than 33% of brain tumors in this age group).
 Women are more likely to develop these tumors than men.
 This type of tumor is also more likely to develop in Black people than White people.

 What is the survival rate for a pituitary gland tumor?